HITECHCRIME/HC_SG137_Branched_Narrative/README.md

 | 4 | *as i* **reach** to grab the |  **mic** i contem-  | **plate** what i | **might** say |

 ## Notes

+Inspired by Ghostmane - Crucible type of beat.
+FIND A BEAT! slow and thumpy, dual  tempo

 ## Music Video